xemantic/shader-web-background/README.md

 The `(gl, loc) => gl.uniform1f(loc, performance.now() / 1000)` function will
 be invoked before each frame.

-Note: if you will forget to declare a uniform, or make a type, then specific exception informing you about it will be thrown.
+Note: if you will forget to declare a uniform, or make a typo, then specific exception informing you about it will be thrown.
 See [error-no-configuration-of-shader-uniform](src/test/html/errors/error-no-configuration-of-shader-uniform.html) and